omkaranustoop/Reddit-Flair-Predictor/README.md

 **End-Note**

 Unfortunately, the flair 'Coronavirus' was not included during data Collection.
-Any Post on Coronavirus is most likely to Classified as Politics(Due to Role of Govt.), Food(The main concern of the Nation) or AskIndia.
+Any Post on Coronavirus is most likely to Classified as *Politics*(Due to Role of Govt.), *Food*(The main concern of the Nation) or *Policy/Economy*(Because of rising concerns arising due to Stand-Still situation).
+However, since Coronavirus is being talked about a lot and is most discussed, there is chance it might be classified into *AskIndia* or *Non-Political*.